 When clients initially join, we find out what their current world looks like and what they would like their future world to look like.
 We use different assessments tools such as ‘My World Triangle’, ‘Wellbeing Wheel’ and ‘Anxiety Measures’ in the first session.
 This is used throughout the individual’s journey with us.
 Sessions last approximately 50 minutes.

 You’ll be asked a range of questions, for example, about your background and the people in your life.
 It is helpful for the counsellor to know as much as possible about you to ensure that counselling is the right option to help you.
 We want to understand how you perceive your problems and what changes you would like to make in your life, helping you to identify goals/aims.
 If you wish to continue counselling, the counsellor will discuss with you the contract.
 You will see the same counsellor and build a relationship with them, and sessions will usually occur weekly at the same time.
 On rare occasions, a client might need referral on to another agency.
-If so, the counsellor will discuss this with you.
+If this is the case, then the counsellor will discuss this with you.

 All you share with your counsellor remains confidential and is not disclosed to anyone else.
-There are some rare exceptions to this which the counsellor will advise you about: clients who are at risk of harming themselves or others; disclosures of child abuse or any other form of risk to the wellbeing of a child; and involvement in terrorism or other criminal activity
+There are some rare exceptions to this which the counsellor will advise you about: clients who are at risk of harming themselves or others; disclosures of child abuse or any other form of risk to the well-being of a child; and involvement in terrorism or other criminal activity

 Each session is summarised in a ‘Progress Report’, and all information concerning clients is held and processed strictly in accordance with General Data Protection Regulation.
 Clients may have access to their records and there is a procedure to follow to enable this.
 Please ask for more information if needed.